 To ensure it continues to reap the benefits associated with the widespread use of data and analytics, Allina Health needed a plan to ensure ongoing healthcare data utilization and continuous, data-driven improvement.
 It aimed to increase the number of people learning from the valuable data in its data platform.

 Allina Health uses analytics to proactively monitor utilization and uses this information to further influence analytics adoption.
 Allina Health’s Usage Monitor Analytics Accelerator allows the organization to actively monitor the number of users for each of its analytics applications.
-The organization can easily identify top ten users and the number of sessions; users per month per application, including usage by physical location, title, week, and hour; and can review the number of times data from the applications are emailed (see Figure 1).
+The organization can easily identify top ten users and the number of sessions; users per month per application, including usage by physical location, title, week, and hour; and can contact users when tools are updated.

 Ongoing, proactive monitoring of usage—and intervening when usage is low—allows Allina Health to maximize its analytics adoption and further generate an environment of continuous improvement, while supporting Allina Health in prioritizing improvement requests.
-For example, using the Report Usage Monitor Analytics Accelerator, the organization identified that usage of an open-access scheduling application was less than expected (see Figure 2).
+For example, using the Report Usage Monitor Analytics Accelerator, the organization identified that usage of an open-access scheduling application was less than expected.

 Leaders reached out to the users of the self-scheduling application about why utilization was lower than expected; this insight helped reconcile the barriers to use and improve the use of the self-scheduling application.
-Allina Health uses the analytics accelerators to assist with prioritization requests, first allocating resources to improve the applications and reports with the highest number of users.
+Allina Health uses the analytics accelerators to assist with prioritization requests, first allocating resources to improve the applications and reports with the highest number of users, and sunsetting applications and reports that are no longer needed, decreasing its technical debt.

-Allina Health is increasing its organizational use of data to drive operations.
-In just one year, Allina Health observed significant improvements:
+Many years into its analytics journey, Allina Health continues to increase its organizational use of data to drive operations, realizing significant improvements:

 With ready access to data via the data platform, Allina Health’s data-driven improvement culture is helping the organization deliver the best care, at the best value for the community, and at the best cost of production for the communities it serves.
 Select results include the following: